padraignix/padraignix.github.io/_posts/2020-1-07-htb-machine-craft.md

 <img width="75%" height="75%" src="{{ '/assets/htb-craft/infocard.PNG' | relative_url }}">
 </p>

-<p>Craft was a moderate box from HTB that exemplified bad coding practice, sensitive data disclosures and token reuse into root.
-From a technical standpoint this machine did not introduce any new concepts however I did enjoy the thought that went into the box and it allowed me a chance to be hands-on with HashiCorp's vault solution.
-Let's follow along with my walkthrough.</p>
+<p>Craft was a well designed moderate box from HTB that exemplified bad coding practice, sensitive data disclosures and token abuse into root.
+From a technical standpoint this machine did not introduce any drastic new concepts however I did enjoy the thought that went into the box and it allowed me a chance to be hands-on with the VaultProject solution.
+Let's dive right into it.</p>

 <h1>Initial Recon</h1>

-<p>Per usual I start off with enumerating the machine using NMAP.</p>
+<p>As per usual we start off with enumerating the machine using NMAP.</p>

 {% highlight shell %}
 root@kali:~# nmap -sV -sT -sC 10.10.10.110